Lenovo planning smartphone venture in expansion drive

 Under an aggressive expansion drive led by Lenovo Chairman and CEO Yang Yuanqing, 48, Lenovo has grown into the second-largest smartphone maker in its home market in China.

-Apart from NEC's mobile phones and IBM's low-end servers, Lenovo has been rumored in the market over the past year to be interested in acquiring Nokia Oyj and BlackBerry.
+Apart from NEC's mobile phones and IBM's low-end servers, Lenovo has been rumoured in the market over the past year to be interested in acquiring Nokia Oyj NOK1V.HE and BlackBerry (BBRY.O).

 Jefferies analyst Ken Hui said, however, that security concerns that have dogged Chinese telecoms deals in North America may compel it to seek a partnership arrangement with BlackBerry, while he considered a Nokia deal unlikely given the overhead.